 What else could it be?

-With winter, comes a range of viruses.
+With winter, comes a range of bugs.
 It’s often difficult to know how to treat your illness until you analyse the symptoms of what you have.
-Some of the most common winter viruses are
+Some of the most common winter bugs cause

 - Colds, runny nose and sore throat – These can generally be treated at home with over-the-counter remedies, plenty of rest and hydration

 - Diarrhoea and vomiting – D&V is common in adults, children and babies and is often caused by a stomach bug.
 It should stop in a few days.
-There are several dos and don’ts for treating the virus and stopping it from spreading, which can be found at https://www.gov.im/norovirus .
+There are several dos and don’ts for treating the virus and stopping it from spreading.
 As with any stomach bug, you should wait 48 hours after symptoms stop before returning to work or school.
-Telephone for advice and stay at home.
+Do not visit hospitals or care homes.
+Telephone for advice and stay at home

 - Influenza (flu) – Flu is a highly infectious virus that usually occurs in the winter each year.
 Symptoms come on very quickly and often include a high temperature, tiredness, a headache, general aches and pains and a dry, chesty cough.
 Some people are more susceptible to the flu virus and for them it can increase the risk of a more serious illness such as bronchitis or pneumonia, which is why a vaccine has been made available for certain groups.
-In otherwise heathy individuals, the flu usually goes away on its own but it is important to rest at home for a few days to stop it from spreading.
-For more information on the flu visit https://www.gov.im/flu
+In otherwise healthy individuals, the flu usually goes away on its own but it is important to rest at home for a few days to stop it from spreading.
+More information on the flu.